LukeMilsom/T1A3---Terminal-App/src/README.md

 Installation Instructions

 - Follow these instructions to install ruby on your machine [https://www.ruby-lang.org/en/documentation/installation/](https://www.ruby-lang.org/en/documentation/installation/)
-- Clone or download the T1A3—Terminal app repository/files above or here -[https://github.com/LukeMilsom/T1A3---Terminal-App.git](https://github.com/LukeMilsom/T1A3---Terminal-App.git) if you can't find it
+- Clone or download the T1A3—Terminal app repository/files above or <a href ="https://github.com/LukeMilsom/T1A3---Terminal-App.git">here</a> if you can't find it
 - Open your machines  terminal and run the following command

 `$ install bundler`